 Roads: All roads shall be designed and constructed in accordance with adopted standards of this code

-Road patterns shall be in conformity with the most advantageous development of adjoining areas, and comply with connectivity standards found in this title.
+Road patterns shall be in conformity with the most advantageous development of adjoining areas, and comply with connectivity standards found in this Title.

-Roads should provide legal access through a public street or road under the jurisdiction of the town, the county, or the state.
+Roads should provide legal access through a public street or road under the jurisdiction of the Town, the County, or the State.
 In the alternative, the applicant or subdivider has obtained adequate and appropriate easements from a public road to the subdivision.

 Protection Strips: Protection strips shall not be permitted under any circumstances, nor shall remnant parcels be permitted which may act as protection strips.
 A protection strip is any piece of ground created to inhibit access to a road, right-of-way, and/or easement as determined by the Town Council.